peek/peek/README.md

     <title>Application</title>
   </head>
   <body>
-    <%= render 'glimpse/bar' %>
+    <%= render 'peek/bar' %>
     <%= yield %>
   </body>
 </html>
 ```

-Some Glimpse views require the view to render before data is collected and can
+Some Peek views require the view to render before data is collected and can
 be presented, ie: the number of MySQL queries ran on the page and how
 long it took.

-For this to work, you need to include the `glimpse/results` partial at the end of your
+For this to work, you need to include the `peek/results` partial at the end of your
 application layout.

 It will look like: